 Every Friday my syndicated column appears in a bunch of newspapers in southeastern Ontario and Saskatchewan.
-This week’s column is about the importance of raising our children to be independent adults.
+This week’s column is about the “failure to launch” phenomenon in teenagers–are we raising perpetual children?

 Last week, our first trick-or-treaters were a pair of thirteen-year-old girls equipped with massive pillow cases but somehow missing costumes.
 Nevertheless, we handed over the required candy and they moved on.

 I noted this on Facebook, and thus launched a long conversation about whether or not it’s appropriate for teens to trick or treat.
 My philosophy was always, “if you’re old enough to have a part-time job, you shouldn’t be hitting up your neighbours for free stuff.”
 But I certainly give candy to all who ask.
 I do enjoy talking to the neighbourhood kids, and it’s one of the few times of year when you feel like a real community.